On this page: best practice - use cases - system mode vs. user mode - switching back to system mode.

 This is the only case where user mode is required, and thus TEXMFHOME is used instead of TEXMFLOCAL:

 Important: after this, changes in the font setup of the system installation will not be seen until updmap-user is run again.
 Thus, you should run updmap-user whenever you think there might be changes in the set of installed fonts.
-(There is no harm in running it extra times, when it might not be needed.)
+There is no harm in running it extra times, when it might not be needed, so it would be good to run it regularly from, e.g., cron.

 Creating new formats is a rare situation, but if it comes up, it can be handled analogously to case 1 above.
 That is, a new format is most probably intended for public use, so adding an entry to the file TEXMFLOCAL/web2c/fmtutil.cnf (creating it if necessary), then running fmtutil-sys suffices.
 Of course the TeX sources or other files needed by the format should also be installed in TEXMFLOCAL.